joachim-gassen/botex/README.md

 If you want to learn more about botex

-- take a look at our botex case study, providing a code walk-through for an actual online experiment (in which you can also participate), or
+- take a look at our [botex examples repo](https://github.com/trr266/botex_examples), providing a code walk-through for an actual online experiment (in which you can also participate), or
-- read our current and somewhat preliminary paper.
+- read our current and somewhat preliminary [paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4891763).

 ## Get in touch!